2149717/dns-cache-poisoning/README.md

         sudo apt-get install ettercap

 4. installing apache server
      use following command to install apache server on kali

         sudo apt-get install apache2

 5. install Iptable
+     use following command to install iptables on kali

         sudo apt-get install iptables

 # Getting Ready

 ### Configuring

+##### Edit Ettercap configuration file

 We now need to edit the Ettercap configuration file since it is our application of choice for today.
 Let's navigate to /etc/ettercap/etter.conf and open the file with a text editor like leafpad and edit the file.